Roni-Boiz/Netflix-Clone/README.md

 **Step 4: Get the API Key:**

-- Open a web browser and navigate to TMDB (The Movie Database) website.
+- Open a web browser and navigate to TMDB (The Movie Database) website (https://www.themoviedb.org/).
 - Click on "Login" and create an account.
 - Once logged in, go to your profile and select "Settings."
 - Click on "API" from the left-side panel.